-A half millennium of British gold coinage will glitter in a spectacular exhibit at the American Numismatic Association (ANA) Money Museum in Colorado Springs, Colorado, February 8 to April 26, 2002.
+A spectacular exhibit of a half millennium of British gold coinage will glitter for another month at the American Numismatic Association (ANA) Money Museum in Colorado Springs, Colorado.

-The exhibit - "'Una and the Lion' British Gold Coins through the Ages" - filling the lower galleries of the Money Museum at 818 North Cascade Avenue, will showcase a vast array of British gold coins dating from 1344; selected material never before allowed outside the Royal Mint; nearly 700 years of English coronation medals; and artifacts from the early days of Colorado Springs, once known as "Little London."
+The exhibit - "Una and the Lion: British Gold Coins through the Ages," which showcases a vast array of British gold coins dating from 1344; selected material never before allowed outside the Royal Mint; nearly 700 years of English coronation medals; and artifacts from the early days of Colorado Springs, once known as "Little London" - will continue on display at the Money Museum, 818 North Cascade Avenue, through May 31.